MongoExpUser/Text-and-Image-Embeddings-for-PostgreSQL/README.md

 ## Generate-Text-and-Image-Embeddings-for-PostgreSQL-Vector-Column

-### Generate Text  and I mage Embeddlings.
+### Generate Text  and Image Embeddlings.
-  The  embeddings can be inserted into the vector columms of:
+  The  embeddings can be inserted into the vector columns of:
   1) PostgreSQL's tables  (The PostgreSQL instance must have Pgvector extension installed on it).
   2) Tables of other database engines that support a vector column.